misteryco/tsk_manager/README.md

 The main idea behind the project is to create an operational web application which allows users to register, create/edit profiles, create/edit tasks, create/edit and manage vacations also the app offers a simple news board with comments on the homepage.

-The project consists of main app called 'TaskManager', static files folder, templates folder, mediafiles folder.
+The project consists of main app called 'TaskManager', staticfiles folder, templates folder, mediafiles folder.

 The project app uses Postgresql as a DBMS.